 kubectl delete command from the directory where you installed the repo.

-kubectl delete -f kube-state-metrics/kubernetes/
+kubectl delete -f kube-state-metrics/examples/standard/

 You can view advanced performance metrics after you install